top of page

 Group 75.png

-Domestic violence is when someone in a close relationship uses abusive, threatening, or controlling behaviour that makes the other person feel scared, unsafe, or powerless.
+Domestic violence is when someone in a close (usually intimate) relationship uses abusive, threatening, or controlling behaviour that makes the other person feel scared, unsafe, or powerless.
 This can include physical, sexual, emotional, psychological, or financial abuse.
+Family violence occurs where these forms of abuse are occurring in a family setting (including with kids) or between family members.

-Some people think that domestic violence only occurs when there is physical abuse or physical violence against a person (for example, hitting or kicking someone).
-However, domestic violence can come in many different forms and other types of abuse, like emotional abuse, can be just as harmful as physical abuse.
+Some people think that domestic and family violence only occurs when there is physical abuse or physical violence against a person (for example, hitting or kicking someone).
+However, domestic and family violence can come in many different forms and other types of abuse, like emotional abuse, can be just as harmful as physical abuse.

 whoarewe5.png